Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/revoking-document.md

 ---
 title: Revoking Documents
-sidebar_label: Revoking Documents Using Document Store Or OCSP
+sidebar_label: Revoking Documents Using Document Store or OCSP
 ---
 Depending on whether you have deoployed the Document Store or OCSP, use one of them to revoke documents.